Assistance and Emotional Support Animals in University Housing

 - Upload supporting documentation in the student portal.

-- Documentation should be provided from a third party on official letterhead including: the name, title, professional credentials, address, phone number, signature, and date of the report
+- Documentation should be provided from a third party on official letterhead including: the name, title, professional credentials, address, phone number, signature, and date of the letter

-- Submitted documentation must also demonstrate how the assistance or support of the animal alleviates symptoms presented by the disability
+- Documentation must also demonstrate that the animal has been individually prescribed to the student and how the assistance or support of the animal alleviates symptoms presented by the disability

 - Review with an Accessibility Consultant.
-Please note that a meeting is not required with an Accessibility Consultant.
-It may be helpful however in providing information to the consultant.
-The consultant will review the request with or without a meeting to determine the appropriate accommodation.
-Please contact CDA to review your documents if you choose not to meet with a Consultant.
+Please note that a meeting is NOT required with an Accessibility Consultant.
+It may be helpful however in providing information to the Consultant.
+The Consultant will be able to review the request with or without a meeting to determine whether to approve the request, deny the request, or request more information from the student.

 Additional Information

-- Approved Assistance Animals are subject to the UofU Policy 2-231 for Control of Animals on Campus as defined at https://regulations.utah.edu/administration/3-231.php.
+- Approved Assistance Animals are subject to University Policy 3-231 for Control of Animals on Campus as defined at https://regulations.utah.edu/administration/3-231.php

 - The Assistance Animal owner or custodian must maintain sanitary conditions and clean any animal excretions (or eliminate waste).